triSYCL/triSYCL/tests/jacobi/README.md

 The first one is not esay since we want avoid rewrite all the code for each dimension case.
 So we need a way to store and access an arbitrary number of const int in a template argument, which is maybe possible with _variadic template_.
-And we need an adaptater to reduce higher Dimensions to the maximum of 3 allowed in SYCL.
+And we need an adaptater to reduce higher dimensions to the maximum of 3 allowed in SYCL.

 The second one is simple but we need several implementations to achieve